Sliding wear: role of plasticity

+Studies have shown that all earthquake fault surfaces exhibit anisotropic roughness, with grooves aligned along the fault sliding direction.
+Faults involve contact between the same type of material (usually granite), where asperities scratch the counter surface during slip, resulting in anisotropic roughness.
+However, Candela and Brodsky \cite{Can} have shown that below a critical length scale $\lambda^*$, the fault surface roughness becomes isotropic.
+They interpreted this as resulting from plastic deformation of the asperities at length scales $\lambda < \lambda^*$, while brittle fracture dominates at larger scales.
+Brodsky and coworkers have also suggested that studies of fault surface roughness can provide insights into the scale dependence of penetration hardness \cite{Brodsky, Brod}.

-In many cases, plastic flow will not remove material from a surface but just displace it\cite{W1,W2}.
-Thus, if the asperity slopes are not too high, we expect the formation of ploughing tracks, where material is displaced to the neighborhood of the tracks rather than removed as (free) wear particles, as expected for sharper roughness.
-The amount of displaced material can be deduced from line topography measurements performed on a very flat surface of the material under study.
-If sliding over a surface area occurs only once at low contact pressure, the separation between the ploughing tracks will be large.
-We denote the flat surface regions between the ploughing tracks as the {\it undeformed surface plane}.
-The volume of material removed as particles can be deduced from the difference in the volume of material below and above the undeformed surface plane.
-To illustrate this, in Fig. \ref{1x.2h.3.eps}, we show a short segment of a $10 \ {\rm mm}$ long line scan for PMMA that was slid a short distance on a sandpaper surface.
-In this case, by analyzing the ploughing tracks from the whole line scan, we find that more than $\sim 90\%$ of the volume of material removed below the undeformed surface plane is displaced rather than removed as wear particles.
-The same was observed on silica glass surfaces (see Appendix A).
+In many situations, plastic flow does not result in material removal but only in its displacement \cite{W1,W2}.
+This is particularly true when a plastically softer material slides on a harder solid.
+When the slopes of asperities are not too steep and the sliding friction is small, ploughing tracks are formed.
+In such cases, the stress in the asperity contact regions is mainly compressive, which suppresses the formation of cracks, and the material is displaced to the sides of the grooves by plastic flow rather than being detached as wear particles, a process more likely to occur for sharper surface features.
+The amount of the displaced material can be estimated from line scan topography measurements on an initially flat surface of the test material.
+If sliding occurs only once and at low contact pressure, the spacing between ploughing tracks is relatively large.
+We define the flat regions between the tracks as the \textit{undeformed surface plane}.
+The volume of material removed as wear particles can be determined by comparing the material volumes below and above this undeformed surface plane.

-In the study below, we will use the Persson contact mechanics theory to take into account plastic deformation.
-This is expected to be a reasonable approach as long as the plastic deformations are small but may fail if deep ploughing wear tracks occur.
-The basic picture behind this approach is as follows:

-When a block is squeezed against a substrate with a force $F_{\rm N}$ that results in plastic flow, a new (modified) surface profile forms once the external force is removed.
-If the external force is applied again, the solids will deform elastically up to the same force $F_{\rm N}$ as applied in the first step.
-This implies that the elastic energy $U_{\rm el}$ stored in the asperity contact regions can be calculated from the stress probability distribution (7).

-Some plastic flow occurs in asperity contacts for PMMA in contact with all three substrate surfaces used in our study.
-However, for the steel surface, plastic flow only occurs at the nanoscale, which has no influence on the elastic energy stored in the wear asperity contact region, which involves length scales $\sim 0.1-100 \ {\rm \mu m}$.
-However, for the tile and sandpaper surfaces, plastic flow occurs at much larger length scales.